hlucey/third-party/cis5-iam.md

 {:shortdesc}

 ## Before you begin
-{: #pre-reqs}
+{: #iam-pre-reqs}

-Make sure that you completed the [getting started tutorial](/docs/third-party/index.html), and you're approved to deliver an integrated billing service.
+Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver an integrated billing service.

 ## Derive your IAM redirect URI
 {: #redirect-uri}